layer-zero/kubernetes-demo/README.md

 # Kubernetes demo

 I created this demo while studying for the Cisco DEVCOR course.
-It contains the necessary files to deploy an application consisting of a simple web frontend and database backend to play with on a kubernetes cluster.
+It contains the necessary files to deploy an application consisting of a simple web frontend and database backend to play with on my local Kubernetes cluster.

+Also note that this demo was created using the Docker Desktop for Mac built-in Kubernetes cluster.
+To make this work on other Kubernetes deployments it will require some modifications.
+(For example, I am using the local Docker repository for the images and using a local directory as a volume for the database server, which will not work on other types of Kubernetes clusters without making appropriate modifications).

 First, build the local docker image using `./build`.<br>
 Then use `./run` to deploy the containers, create a service, and create an ingress.